Top Russian diplomat warns Ukraine against provoking WWIII

 When Russia invaded Ukraine on Feb.
 24, its apparent goal was to seize Kyiv, the capital.
 But the Ukrainians, helped by Western weapons, forced President Vladimir Putin’s troops to retreat.

 Five railroad stations in central and western Ukraine were hit, and one worker was killed, said Oleksandr Kamyshin, head of Ukraine’s state railway.
-The bombardment included a missile attack near Lviv, the western city near the Polish border that has been swelled by Ukrainians fleeing the violence elsewhere.
+Missiles struck Lviv, the western city near the Polish border jammed by Ukrainians fleeing their home.

 Ukrainian authorities said at least five people were killed by Russian strikes in the central Vynnytsia region.